oconnor663/jacko.io/posts/async_two.md

 [`Iterator::next`]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#tymethod.next

 We're starting to see how `std::thread::sleep` ruined our performance at the end of Part One.
-If we put a blocking sleep in `JobFuture::poll` instead of returning `Pending`, we get [exactly the same result][same_result].
+If we put a blocking sleep in `FooFuture::poll` instead of returning `Pending`, we get [exactly the same result][same_result].

-[same_result]: playground://async_playground/job_blocking.rs
+[same_result]: playground://async_playground/foo_blocking.rs

 Onward!

 ## Join

-It might seem like `join_all` is doing something much more magical than `job`, but now that we've seen the moving parts of a future, it turns out we already have everything we need.
+It might seem like `join_all` is doing something much more magical than `foo`, but now that we've seen the moving parts of a future, it turns out we already have everything we need.
 Let's make `join_all` into a non-async function too:[^always_was]